optimsoc/optimsoc/tbench/dm/compute_tile/README.md

     make build-verilator

-Then you should link an application to this simulation setup (here:
+Then you should build an application from optimsoc/baremetal-apps, e.g., hello
-`hello`)

-    cd sw
-    optimsoc-app-link baremetal hello
-    cd ..
+    make -C ${OPTIMSOC_APPS}/baremetal/hello

-Finally you need to build the software and link it to the memory initialization file (`ct.vmem`)
+Then you need to link to the memory initialization file (`ct.vmem`)

-    make -C sw/hello.lnk
-    ln -s sw/hello.lnk/hello.vmem ct.vmem
+    ln -s ${OPTIMSOC_APPS}/baremetal/hello/hello.vmem ct.vmem

 Now you can run the simulation